pkcphilip/Embed/README.md

 1. Register as an user in the system.
 2. Generate an authentication token.
-3. Pass the authentication token as Authorization value in the subsequent web calls' header to the endpoints.
+3. Pass the authentication token as Authorization value in the subsequent web request header to the endpoints.

 ## Built With